Home / FAQs

 The storage site operations will not generate substantial traffic.
-The visitor, research, and training facilities will generate more vehicle traffic just like any new business does.
+The visitor, research and training facilities at the FutureGen Center will generate more vehicle traffic just like any new business does.
 The Alliance will work with local authorities to determine what, if any, road improvements need to be made to support construction and operation of the storage facility and other support facilities.
 This will be a specific topic addressed as part of environmental studies and there will be an opportunity for public comment.

-Is visitor center located on the site, in a local town, or elsewhere?
+Is the FutureGen Center located on the site, in a local town, or elsewhere?

 Pipeline – General

-For nearly 40 years, oil service companies have piped carbon dioxide to oil fields to enhance oil recovery, the most common route being from Colorado to Texas.
-The U.S. has at least 100 such projects and over 4,500 miles of carbon dioxide pipelines.
-Companies have injected over 11 trillion metric tons of carbon dioxide since the 1970s utilizing these pipelines.
+For nearly 40 years, oil service companies have piped CO2 to oil fields to enhance oil recovery, the most common route being from Colorado to Texas.
+The United States has at least 100 such projects and over 4,500 miles of CO2 pipelines.
+Companies have injected over 11 trillion metric tons of CO2 since the 1970s using these pipelines.
 (FutureGen will pipe and store only a tiny fraction of that amount.)
-In addition, there are many additional carbon dioxide pipelines in other countries.
+In addition, there are many additional CO2 pipelines operating in other countries.